posit-dev/publisher/docs/vscode.md

 ### Credentials

 In the current release, *Posit Publisher* acquires credentials from the RStudio IDE/rsconnect package and rsconnect-python.
+Additionally, if the environment variables `CONNECT_SERVER` and `CONNECT_API_KEY` are set, an additional credential named `env` will be created.

 These are shown in the Credentials view.
 To add or remove account credentials, use rsconnect or [rsconnect-python](https://docs.posit.co/rsconnect-python/#remembering-server-information).

 ![](https://cdn.posit.co/publisher/assets/img/credentials.png)